 There are several testing tools available on the market right now, so do a quick search and determine what capabilities, functions, and overall results you’ll want to test and review to choose the best tool for your site.

 If you are using WordPress as platform for your business, many of the WordPress page builders include the split testing feature.
-I suggest you to have a look at InstaBuilder.
+I suggest you to have a look at this page for more information.

-In the image below, you can see an example of A/B Testing Statistics using Instabuilder.
+In the image below, you can see an example of A/B Testing Statistics using Instapage (click to check their website).

 The things that build a successful website can sometimes seem like a mystery, but processes such as A/B testing allow business owners the opportunity to try small changes before undergoing a huge overhaul of their website and sales pages.